jjaakkol/lustre-demo/README.md

 mount -t lustre 192.168.234.10@tcp:192.168.234.11@tcp:/demo /mnt/demo
 ```

-Now chech that all the Lustre server nodes are visible to the client:
+Now check that all the Lustre server nodes are visible to the client:

 ```
 [root@lustre-demo-client ~]# lfs df